LTTPP/jquery-amd/README.md

 # jquery-amd

-An AMD compatiable [jQuery](https://github.com/jquery/jquery), which address the problem that AMD do not have a inherent `window` with a `document`.
+An AMD adaptable [jQuery](https://github.com/jquery/jquery), which address the problem that AMD do not have a inherent `window` with a `document`.
 A creation of a mockup of `window` with a `document` is needed and handled.

 ## Installation